kislerdm/nlp_pos_demo/app/framework/README.md

 ## Misc

 The package can be extended limitless with sub-modules.
-For example, it includes a [module for file system io operations](./tagger_framework/utils/io_fs.py) and can be further extended to have modules with functions to facilitate io interactions with cloud providers (e.g. AWS, GCP).
+For example, it includes a [module for file system io operations](./tagger_framework/utils/io_fs.py) and can be further extended to have modules with functions to facilitate interactions with cloud providers (e.g. AWS, GCP).